Glyphack/Glyphack/content/blog/dv-7/index.md

 I am starting to make more scripts in my projects.
 It's more convenient, and `make` is not convenient for random scripting.
 After reading [make.ts](https://matklad.github.io/2026/01/27/make-ts.html) I'm thinking about making the same setup with `uv`.
-Right now I'm also using Typescript but I'm more comfortable with Python.
+Right now I'm also using Typescript, but I'm more comfortable with Python.

 I finally learned why git has conflicts when I am working on branch A from master, and branch B from A, then when A is merged to master and I rebase B, I get conflicts.